Works in Fordbridge Park started in September 2022 and are currently underway. We are due to complete all works in the park in August 2023.

-Once the HDD section is complete, the area will be fenced off and left in situ until the open cut section connecting the pipe to the trenchless section is concluded.
+Now that installation is complete, the area has been fenced off and will be left in situ until the open cut section connecting the pipe to the trenchless section is concluded.

-The Horizontal Directional Drill (HDD) launch area will be situated in the northwest corner of the park.
+The launch area will be situated in the northwest corner of the park adjacent to the Staines Bypass.
 There is one existing undesignated public path that crosses this area.
 This will be diverted for the duration of the works.

-The set-up of this area will follow the standard HDD methodology Noise as a result of drilling has been assessed, and no significant effects on local residents have been identified.
-Once the HDD section is complete, the area will be fenced off and left in situ until the open cut section connecting the pipe to the trenchless section is concluded
+Once the trenchless section is complete, the area will be fenced off and left in situ until the open cut works connecting the pipe to the trenchless section are concluded.

-Access to the southeast end of the park and to the drive area for TC038 will be via the B377 Ashford Road access.
+Access to the southeast end of the park and to the drive area for TC038 is via the B377 Ashford Road access.

-The work areas will be fully secure with locked gates and 24-hour security.
+All work areas are fully secure with locked gates and 24-hour security.